Ma5onic/open.data/opendirectories/README.md

 ![Submit Date (Timecode) VS Score](figs/POSTS_VS_TIME.png)

-This next graph represents a breakdown of all the server status response codes received from the URLs this month.
+The next graph represents a breakdown of all the server status response codes received from the URLs this month.
 It can be seen that status code 200 (OK) and 'null' generally dominate the results. 'null' here signifies that the server could not be connected to at all.
 The 'others' field is a combination of status codes which